erkaii/use-maude/lambda_calculus/README.md

 # What is This?
-This folder contains Maude code related to lambda calculus from CS 524.
+This folder contains Maude code related to lambda-calculus from CS 524.

 # How to Use?
 To load the **FUN-DEFS** module in one go, run